billspat/okta-flask-blog/README.rst

 appropriately.

 Next, initialize the database.
-You must have the dependencies installed for this step to run
+You must have the dependencies installed for this step to run (or env activated)

 .. code-block:: console

-    source .env; flask run
+    flask init-db

 If you have flask installed